decipherzu/pepis_trial/README.md

-# Pepis Tril
+# Pepis Trial

-A repository for the Pepis Tril project.
+A repository for the Pepis Trial project.

 ## Description
 [Add your project description here]